 To meet the minimum net clear opening, an egress window that is 20 inches wide would need a height of 42 inches.
 If an egress window has a height of 24 inches, then its width would need to be 34 inches to meet the minimum net clear opening.

 While some horizontal and vertical sliding windows can meet the net clear opening requirement, casement windows, which have hinged sashes and swing out from the opening are the best window replacement choice for egress windows.
 They can be fairly compact, which is a necessity when space is limited (such as in basements) and still meet the net clear opening requirements.

 In many older homes, the egress windows that are currently installed in the basement don’t meet the IRC requirements.
 In some cases, there were no requirements when the home was built, and in other cases, the home was built when the minimum net clear opening requirement was 5 square feet.

 The window wells surrounding basement windows must allow them to be fully opened.
 They must provide a minimum of 9 square feet (36 inches x 36 inches) of floor space.
 If the depth of the window well is more than 44 inches, then a permanent ladder or steps must to affixed to the wall underneath the egress escape window so people can safely climb out.
 The ladder must be at least 12 inches wide and be no farther than 3 inches from the window well.

 To talk about a basement emergency egress window replacement in Saratoga, CA, you can speak with our knowledgeable staff at California Custom Creations.
-You can visit our showroom at 1406 Melwood Drive, San Jose, CA 95118, or you can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.